TeletronicsDotAe/ReactMessenger/Readme.md

 #ReactMessenger

 This is the product of an investigation on React Native.
+It's inspired by the messenger example in [flux](https://github.com/facebook/flux/)

 ![Architecture diagram](docs/images/ReactMessengerArchitecture.png)
 ![Delete message flow](docs/images/DeleteMessageFlow.png)